arhill05/aom-journal/index.md

 ### [[6/13/2018] Day 6 - Write a 6-word memoir of your life so far; that is, describe your life in one six-word sentence.
 With this limitation, you really have to filter your life to what you deem most important.](./day-6)
 > Putting a short summary on this one would be cheating!
 You'll have to read this one to see my answer.

+### [[6/14/2018] Day 7 - You’ve made it one week!
+Reflect on what this newfound practice of journaling has been like.
+Have you enjoyed it?
+Has it been difficult?
+Has it been what you expected?](./day-7)
+> Even though I didn't create any new journal entries on the weekend, this is a very useful thing to me.
+I'm creating these entries first thing...